osgeo-oceania/foss4g-sotm-oceania-2020/hubs/auckland/index.md

 *As this is a security controlled area we ask that you bring identification in case it is required.*

+### Arriving By Ferry

 Ferries depart the city every 15 minutes, and take approximately 10 minutes to reach the Devonport ferry terminal nearby.
 From there it is a 10 minute walk from the ferry terminal to the base gate.

+### Parking

+There is a car park available for use by base visitors just outside the Queens Parade gate.
+There is also plenty of unlimited on-street parking along Queens Parade and surrounding streets.

+### Location Map

 <div id="_aklhub_location_map" style="width:100%; height: 400px; border: 1px solid"></div>

 <script>
 var map = L.map('_aklhub_location_map', { scrollWheelZoom: false })